 Patrick J. Zilvitis has served as a director since July 2000.
-Mr. Zilvitis had been Chief Information Officer and Corporate Vice President of the Gillette Company, a global producer of consumer goods since 1992.
+Mr. Zilvitis was Chief Information Officer and Corporate Vice President of The Gillette Company, a global producer of consumer goods, from 1992 through 2000.
 Prior to 1992, Mr. Zilvitis managed the Consulting Services business at Digital Equipment Corporation, a computer company.
-Mr. Zilvitis is also on Advisory Boards at Babson College, several start-up companies and is an active consultant with Benchmarking Partners of Cambridge, Massachusetts.
-He is currently Chief Information Officer at Segway LLC, a New Hampshire start-up company manufacturing and selling the Segway Human Transporter.
+Mr. Zilvitis is a director of StockerYale, Inc., a provider of advanced illumination and optical products and services.
+He is also an active consultant with Benchmarking Partners of Cambridge, Massachusetts and with Segway LLC, a New Hampshire start-up company manufacturing and selling the Segway Human Transporter.